Pre-Registration Checklist

 Will the system automatically enroll me in all the courses within the BCOE Learning Community block once I select one?

 Yes, if your block options contain multiple courses, then once you select the block you prefer and click submit, you will be enrolled in all of the courses.
-If your block only has one course, then you will only be able to add the one course during phase 1.

 -